 Art in the Mart

-We offer Geauga Arts Council Members unique opportunities to showcase their work in public spaces.
+The Geauga Arts Council sponsors a number of local exhibits in conjunction with businesses and organizations throughout the county.
+We offer Geauga Arts Council Members unique opportunities to showcase their work in these public spaces.
 With amazing venues that feature premium display space on a quarterly rotation, you can take advantage of this great opportunity to display your art to a public audience.
-UH Geauga Medical Center, Notre Dame Village Community Center, Tame Rabbit Café and The Wembley Club each work with us to connect your art with their patrons.
+Read below to learn more about each of our local venues.

 UH Geauga Medical Center:

-On display from October 10th to December 19th, 2022 at UH Geauga Medical Center, patients, staff and visitors get to enjoy original photography by local artist Jim Trombo.
+On display from October 25 - January 22, 2024 at UH Geauga Medical Center, patients, staff and visitors get to enjoy the exciting and vibrant abstract acrylic paintings by Mary Ann Sedivy.
 All pieces on display are currently for sale.
-You may purchase his artwork directly from this page.
+You may purchase her artwork directly from this page.
 If you are visiting the hospital, the collection is in the hallway just past the gift shop.
 The hospital address is 13207 Ravenna Rd, Chardon, OH 44024.